jonathanbrincat/orbitalwitness.technical-assessment/README.md

 When I was assessing the data structure to identify patterns I had taken note that the presence of a column in a row was not guaranteed.
 This meant that any regex pattern would need to be fluid in it's assertions because the structure was not fixed.
 That meant using lookarounds.
 I was half aware lookbehinds were potentially not supported by JavaScript(well at least not anything outside Chrome) but this was the fastest way to proof and construct the expression as using a lookahead would require reversing the string being tested and that can get very confusing very fast.
 So this helped reduced the noise.
 Once the pattern was well-formed and tested it was converted to a lookahead mimicking a lookbehind.

 The strategy for the referencing the optional notes would require a different different regex.
 However as these were singular entries existing within a soliatary row the extraction, resequencing and reconsitution aspects were a lot more straightforward.
 The primary challenge was creating a safe point of entry in these rows.
 It was also noted that although the notes always followed after the columnar data, the strings were not neccesarily all contained within a single row.
 Sometimes there was overspill.
 So this would require several assumption to service.
 That anything existing after the first captured note row is a note entity.
-And that if it fails the regex test for a row then it will be presumed an orphan to the preceding row and concatenated.
+And that if it fails the regex test for a row then it will be presumed an orphan to the preceding row and concatenated - although I realise this is not the case as sometimes the orphaned row is actually an independent note, this is not something that can be consolidated without human intervention.

+UPDATE: After comparing the supplied PDF to the supplied JSON.
+It is evident that the json is strewn with inconsistencies and continuity errors.
+For instance there are way more optional notes in the json and they suffer from stray/orphaned rows that are not exhibited in the pdf.

 ### Regex was proofed and formed here
 [Regex lookbehind](https://regex101.com/r/mZPlFn/1/)

 [Regex lookahead(to mimic lookbehind)](https://regex101.com/r/0zUAUp/4/)

 [Regex for 'Notes'](https://regex101.com/r/YMmgSs/1/)

 ## Project setup